PhiTux/schoco/README.md

     - [x] JUnit-Testing
 - [x] Make homework out of projects with deadlines, submitting, view pupils solutions as teacher, ...
 - [x] Save amount of compilations, executions,... per project and make them visible
-- [x] Import/export projects/templates as zip
+- [x] Import/export projects as zip
 - [ ] Mark projects as templates (when being a teacher)

 # Start developing